Starbucks, Anheuser-Busch to partner on bottled Teavana teas

-LOS ANGELES Anheuser-Busch (ABI.BR) and Starbucks (SBUX.O) announced a deal on Thursday to produce, bottle, distribute and market Teavana ready-to-drink teas in the United States, with products expected to be available in the first half of next year.
+LOS ANGELES, June 2 Anheuser-Busch and Starbucks on Thursday announced a deal to produce, bottle, distribute and market Teavana ready-to-drink teas in the United States, with products expected to be available in the first half of next year.

 The world's biggest coffee chain bought tea seller Teavana in 2012.
 The bottled teas falling under Starbucks' agreement with the maker of Budweiser beer will not contain alcohol.